Return to the Department of English and Creative Writing .

 Candidates for admission to the Ph.D. program in English must meet the requirements for admission to the Graduate School, including language proficiency, found in the Admission section of this Bulletin.
 Candidates must hold either the B.A. or the M.A. degree in English or a closely related field from an accredited college or university to apply.
-All applicants must present acceptable scores on the General Tests of the Graduate Record Examination, a detailed personal statement, and a writing sample of approximately 10-20 pages in length.
+All applicants must present a statement of purpose, a transcript or transcripts of previous studies, and a writing sample of approximately 10-20 pages in length.

-The GRE requirement is waived for applicants to the English Ph.D. program for academic year 2021-2022.
+The GRE requirement is no longer required for applicants to the English Ph.D. program.